jeff-dillon/airbnb-project/README.md

 2. Create a virtual environment and install the packages listed in the `requirements.txt` file.
 3. Open the `src/01_discover.ipynb` file to view the raw data.
 4. Run the `src/02_clean.py` script to clean the raw data.
+5. Run the `src/03_analyze.ipynb` file to view the analysis.